dmiller/clojure-clr-next/_drafts/2021-08-31-persistent-hash-map.md

 ![HAMT example](/assets/images/HAMT-1.png)

 As the branching factor and hence the size of the arrays in the nodes increases, there can be a significant amount of space wasted by empty array entries.
 A solution is allocating array storage only for the occupied cells.
 In this scheme, given a hash code and thus the index for this level, we need to know if that index is present and we must map this index to an index in the compressed array.
 This is done by the node having a bitmap  where one bits indicate occupied indexes.
-There is a neat trick to map an index to the array cell involving calculating the number of one bits in the bitmap, sometimes known as the _population count_.
+There is a neat trick to map an index to the array cell involving calculating the number of one bits (sometimes known as the _population count_) in a masked section of the bitmap.
 (See below.)

 Time for some code.
 Let's pick a branching factor of 32 (a common choice).
 Five bits are needed from the hashcode at each level.
 We can extract the five bits with